 Zac Coe ’14, copywriter, MTV at Viacom; Mara Stein ’19, east coast page, NBCUniversal Media, LLC

 The recruitment cycle for journalism jobs and internships usually begins in February and ends in May.
 For radio and television jobs and internships, recruitment begins in March and ends in June.

 Visit Vault.com for information about companies and careers.
 The site provides the industry context needed to identify your best job opportunities.
 Use the Research Companies tab to browse popular industries, or search for key terms using the search bar.
 You will need to create an account using your Colgate email address to view this content.

 Brooklyn Workforce: Offers a two-year Production Assistant Training Program for low income, unemployed residents of NYC (six months or more).

-FOX Ails Apprentice Program: A one-year program that recruits internally from Fox News Channel University but is available to external candidates, too.
+FOX Intership Program: A one-year program that recruits internally from Fox News Channel University but is available to external candidates, too.